Use Aluminum Foil

 Clean Your Machine

-Your washing machine does need to be cleaned regularly.
-Every couple months, set your washer to the largest load setting and hottest water temperature.
+Wondering why does your washing machine smell?
+It is because your washing machine does need to be cleaned regularly.
+Every couple of months, set your washer to the largest load setting and hottest water temperature.
 Add a quart of white vinegar and a cup of baking soda and let the washer agitate for a minute.
 Then open the lid or pause the cycle and let the mixture sit for an hour.
 Scrub any parts, such as the lid, with a toothbrush to remove buildup.
 After an hour, let the cycle complete and run a second cycle on hot to remove any residue left behind.
 Your clothes will thank you.